akshathakulkarni/tinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+User needs to register in order to view, add or update their URLs.

 ## Final Product